 with

-Here, $\kappa$ is the mean of the spin response or the effective spin response as a function of $M$ associated to the surface area in Fig. \ref{spinresponse}.
+Here, $\kappa$ is the mean value of the spin response along $z$ direction or the effective spin response as a function of $M$.
 When $M=0$, from symmetry between the two hemispheres $\kappa=0$.
 In response to the radial magnetic field in Fig. \ref{spinresponse} the two hemispheres produce an effective moment equal in amplitude but opposite in directions.
-We are precisely questioning the (topological) properties of $\kappa$ as a function of $M$ when inserting the equation
+When $M\rightarrow +\infty$, $\langle \sigma_z(\tilde{\theta})\rangle\rightarrow 1$ such that the mean value of the transverse pumped charge on the whole area is zero.
+In that limit, $\kappa$ is a measure of the unit area.
+We are precisely questioning the (topological) properties of $\kappa$ as a function of $M$ when inserting the equations

-The linear response domain in $M$, i.e. assuming that $M\ll B$ within the topological phase, leads to

-with the local form of the topological invariant in Eq. (\ref{topo}).
-At the transition point with $M=B$, we also find that
+To evaluate $\kappa(M)$, we will first write down a correspondence between spin response and magnetic field.
+We introduce the definition